ChengSiyangHi/HardwareControl/README.md

 # HardwareControl
-Matlab code for controlling hardware equipments in a optics lab, specifically for piezo stages from Mad City Labs, DAQ systems from National Instruments, and sCOMS cameras from Photometrics.\
+Matlab codes for controlling hardware equipments in a optics lab, specifically for piezo stages from Mad City Labs, DAQ systems from National Instruments, and sCOMS cameras from Photometrics.\
 Visit our lab website: https://gustavssonlab.rice.edu/ and contact the author: sc201@rice.edu.

 ### Calibrarion code